microsoft/torchgeo/docs/user/installation.rst

    $ conda activate torchgeo
    $ pip install .

+.. note:: The above method will not work on Windows.
+Windows users are recommended to create a conda environment and install dependencies via pip.

 Conda does not directly support optional dependencies.
 If you install from conda-forge, only required dependencies will be installed by default.
 Optional dependencies can be installed afterwards using pip.
 If you install using the ``environment.yml`` file, all optional dependencies are installed by default.